Applib-OpenHarmony/OHOSPhoneCode/README.md

 ![Image](./Images/Button.png)

 ## Library Feature 2: Panel
- Upon clicking the dropdown button a panel will pop up from the buttom of the screen which displays the name, phone code and the cotry flag icon of the coutries.
-User can select his/her country and the phone code of that coutry will automatically adde up to the required field.
+ Upon clicking the dropdown button a panel will pop up from the bottom of the screen which displays the name, phone code and the country flag icon of the countries.
+User can select his/her country and the phone code of that country will automatically added up to the required field.

 ```
       Panel(this.show) { // Show code list